👋Hello from the home office.

 At their core, they believe the world has changed.
 That the world has become “uberized.”
 A world where consumers expect magic to happen at the push of a button (this is true👍)

-Now, they want to lead the real estate 2.0 era by taking the historical friction out of the home buying process.
-To help usher in this new era, they started two major initiatives in 2018.
+They want to lead the real estate 2.0 era by taking the historical friction out of the home buying process.
+To help usher in this new era, they started two significant initiatives in 2018.

 (1) Zillow Offers